 - MBB Pride mentors will review your application and respond as quickly as possible.

-- After receiving approval from the MBB Pride mentors, you will be added to a separate Facebook group for all MBB Hugging Booth coordinators for better communication.
+- After receiving approval from the MBB Pride mentors, you can join the MBB Pride Organizers Facebook group for all MBB Hugging Booth coordinators to better communicate and coordinate.

 - Fill out the “BOOTH” application on your local Pride festival website.

 - Double-check that your Booth application has been approved by your local Pride center.
 (Some Pride centers may be slow in responding.
 If they are slow to respond, MBB mentors recommend that you call the Pride center and ask for a clear response.)